fourieraudio/docs/manual/transform.suite/upgrade-suite.md

 sidebar_position: 4
 ---

-# Updating transform.suite
+# Upgrading transform.suite

-Suite '26 welcomes Sound Theory's Gullfoss Live, Eventide's Blackhole Immersive, standalone Slate Digital VMR modules, and expanded support for Touch & Turn.
+Suite '26 welcomes SoundTheory's Gullfoss Live, Eventide's Blackhole Immersive, standalone Slate Digital VMR modules, and expanded support for Touch & Turn.
 Plugin manufacturers regularly update their plugins to introduce new features and address compatibility with the latest host environments.
 Occasional updates from manufacturers may require a **transform**.suite update.
 If you encounter any issues after a plugin update, please reach out to our support team.
 We work closely with plugin manufacturers to implement new features and resolve any issues as quickly as possible.

 :::tip
 Schedule upgrades during planned maintenance windows rather than *immediately* before a show!
 If you do not schedule maintenance, your equipment will do it for you...
 :::